kewalaka/passwords/README.md

 ```

 This solves the version control issue, as long as you’re careful not to check in the external file, and also allows the same script to be used in multiple environments.
-I would generally encourage you to environmental settings out to a separate file, however, storing passwords in plain text is not ideal, so lets explore more options.
+Whilst storing environmental settings in a separate file is a good practice, storing passwords in plain text is not ideal, so lets explore more options.

 ## Option 2 – Use a Windows account to encrypt the password